microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/HOL step-by step - Securing Azure IoT solutions.md

 ### Task 2: Create Linux Hybrid Worker

-1. On the **Win10** virtualm machine, open a PowerShell window, run the following, be sure to replace the value to match your lab environment:
+1. On the **Win10** virtual machine, open a PowerShell window, run the following, be sure to replace the value to match your lab environment:

     ```PowerShell
     Connect-AzAccount